 You don’t need to worry about buying a tickets or permits, since there are no fees to enter the park.

 I was a little bit sad I didn’t get to see any of the famous bighorn borrego sheep, but I suppose I really can’t complain with those unbelievable canyon views!
-I took a few more photos while I was there.
-You can view the full album on Flickr.
+It’ll be a memory for a lifetime.